spacetelescope/stwcs/doc/source/fits_conventions.rst

   through the DET2IM convention
 * u',v' are the DET2IM-corrected coordinates relative to CRPIX1,CRPIX2
-* :math:`LT_{x}, LT_{y}` is the residual distortion in the lookup tables written to the header using the Paper IV lookup table convention
+* :math:`LT_{x}, LT_{y}` is the residual distortion in the lookup tables written to the header using the FITS Distortion Paper lookup table convention
 * A, B are the SIP coefficients specified using the SIP convention

 These equations do not take into account the deprojection from the tangent plane to